 Usually no. The seller will pay the commission of the listing agent and of the agent representing you, the buyer, at closing.
 The percentage of the commission to be paid to both agents is set at the time the property goes on the market.
 (If the listing agent finds the buyer then they get two commissions.)
-Typically the only situation where the buyer might have to pay for a REALTOR’S® service if the buyer signs an Exclusive Buyer Brokerage Agreement.
-In basic terms, this agreement obligates the buyer to use a particular REALTOR® for a specific time period and in some cases requires them to pay a flat fee for the agent’s services (which may or may not be refundable if and when there is a closing).
+Typically the only situation where the buyer might have to pay for the services of a REALTOR® is if the buyer signs an Exclusive Buyer Brokerage Agreement.
+In basic terms, this agreement obligates the buyer to use a particular REALTOR® for a specific time period, and in some cases requires them to pay a flat fee for the agent’s services (which may or may not be refundable if and when there is a closing).
 Click here to see a standard blank agreement.
 The majority of REALTORS® in Brevard County do not require this, but don’t be shy about asking a REALTOR® whether or not they require a buyer’s agreement and/or charge a fee.
 Florida Coast Realty Partners, LLC neither requires a buyer’s agreement nor charges a fee.
 Click here to have one of our REALTORS® contact you.

 What’s the difference between a real estate sales associate and a REALTOR®?

-All REALTORS® are licensed real estate sales associates (aka real estate agents) but not all licensed real estate sales associates/agents are REALTORS®.
+All REALTORS® are licensed real estate sales associates (aka real estate agents), but not all licensed real estate sales associates/agents are REALTORS®.
 To become a licensed real estate sales associate in Florida, an individual has to pass a background check, take a 63 hour course, pass a course exam and then pass a state exam.
 But even after they receive their license they cannot practice in the profession of real estate until they “hang their license” with a real estate broker.
-The vast majority of real estate brokers require their licensees to join the association of REALTORS®.
+The vast majority of real estate brokers require their licensees to join the National Association of REALTORS®.
 Once the agent has joined the association they have to then take additional courses and are required to adhere to a high ethical code which is above and beyond what state law requires.

 Please understand the difference between a licensed real estate agent/sales associate and a licensed real estate broker…

 A real estate sales associate is not licensed to practice real estate on their own; they have to place their license under a licensed real estate broker in order to be active in the business.
 A REALTOR® acts as an “agent” of the broker – hence the term real estate agent.
 The broker is the one ultimately responsible.
-To become a broker in Florida, an individual must first be an active real estate sales associate for at least two years, they must take a 72 hour course, pass the end of course exam, pass a state exam and submit to a background check.
+To become a broker in Florida, an individual must first be an active real estate sales associate for at least two years, they must take a 72-hour course, pass the end of course exam, pass a state exam, and submit to a background check.